2017 - 2018 SPECIAL NOTICE ABOUT THE REPERTOIRE

 • Students must not perform the same piece for the NEMFA Solo & Ensemble Festival that they have performed previously, regardless of whether they were selected for the Concert Festival or not based on that performance.

 • Students performing in vocal ensembles must not perform a piece they have performed in previous Solo & Ensemble Festivals

-• As part of NEMFA's efforts to not only provide an outstanding performance experience, but to be able to invite qualified students to participate in the Concert Festival, there are some pieces on each of those listings that are truly exceptional and challenging pieces.
-The listing now gives the adjudicator the opportunity to award up to 7 additional points for stellar performances of these difficult repertoire selections marked under the Virtuoso listing.
+• As part of NEMFA's efforts to not only provide an outstanding performance experience, but to be able to invite qualified students to participate in the Concert Festival, there are some pieces on each of the wind and string listings that are truly exceptional and challenging pieces.
+Pieces listed as Virtuoso give the adjudicator the opportunity to award up to 7 additional points for stellar performances of these difficult repertoire selections.
 Both the Virtuoso and Standard listing pieces are considered for acceptance into the Concert Festival.

 HOW DO I ACCESS THE REPERTOIRE?

 • Simply click on the appropriate link to view / print the current listing of NEMFA repertoire pieces.
 Close that window when done.